GPS Tracking Laws Explained: The Legal Considerations You Should Make Before You Begin Tracking

 GPS tracking is an easy and affordable way to monitor a person, vehicle, or asset.
 With minimal effort, you can know where someone is, where they have been, where they are going, and how fast they are traveling.
 GPS is an option for parents concerned about their children getting to school safely or business owners looking to optimize their fleet of vehicles.
 Before you decide to begin tracking, consider the legality of your GPS solution.

-For starters, it's entirely legal to use a real time GPS trackers on any vehicle or asset you own.
+For starters, it's entirely legal to use a GPS tracker on any vehicle or asset you own.
 But before you use it on someone else's vehicle or property, you should do a little research on current federal, state, and local laws.
-Laws are continually being readdressed as new cases are popping up in the legal world, so it’s important to stay up-to-date on these changes.
+Laws are continually being readdressed as new cases occur in the legal world, so it’s important to stay up to date on these changes.

 As of now, here's what private citizens need to know about GPS tracking and the law: